susanne-grebe/website-documentation/content/Contentful/contentful-details/index.md

 - Uncluttered UI.
 Tested to achieve the best results, Contentful offers you a beautiful and simple user interface.
 - Mobile and web, all with the same system.
 The API lets you deliver your content with the click of a button.
 Mobile, web and any other platform you can imagine can receive your content as soon as you publish it.

+## How To Login With Contentful

+1. Go to <a href="https://github.com/login" target="_blank" rel="nofollow noopener noreferrer">Github Login</a> and login with your username & password.
+2. Once logged in go to <a href="https://be.contentful.com/login" target="_blank" rel="nofollow noopener noreferrer">Contentful Login</a>
+3. Click on the github button below the login field, this will log you in into your dashboard.

 ## Contentful Documentation

 https://www.contentful.com/developers/docs/